-The program below is suggested for students who wish to receive an associate degree at Midland College and transfer to a four-year college.
-An official degree plan should be filed the semester before graduation; please contact the Dean whose name is listed above.
+The program below is suggested for students who wish to receive a major in Anthropology and transfer to a four-year college.

-The following is the suggested sequence of courses for these degrees.
+The following is the suggested sequence of courses.
 A + indicates courses with a prerequisite or a co-requisite.
 However, courses that do not have a prerequisite do not have to be taken in order.
 For example, GOVT 2301 does not have to be taken before GOVT 2302 since 2301 is not a prerequisite for 2302.
 Nevertheless, the general sequence should still be followed.
-Part-time students may take more than four semesters to complete the degree.
+Part-time students may take more than four semesters to complete the course work.